Everything You Need To Know About the Easter Lily

-There are several theories about Christian symbolism surrounding the Easter lily.
-Often referred to as “white-robed apostles of hope,” their color symbolizes the purity of Christ, who was free from sin.
+There are several theories about the symbolism that surrounds the Easter lily, and much of it is related to the Christian religion.
+The flowers are often referred to as "white-robed apostles of hope," and they symbolize the purity of Christ, who was free from sin.
 In many paintings, the angel Gabriel is depicted as handing Mary white lilies, which symbolizes her purity as well.
 The trumpet shape of the Easter lily represents a trumpet sounding the message that Jesus has risen, and the nature in which lilies grow is symbolic of the resurrection as well.
-From ugly bulbs that are underground for three years or longer, they become beautiful flowers.
-This process is reminiscent of Jesus’s brutal death and holy resurrection.
+From bulbs that grow underground for three years or longer, they become beautiful flowers.
+This process is reminiscent of Jesus's brutal death and holy resurrection.
 Thus, lilies represent rebirth and hope, just as the resurrection does in the Christian faith.

-Although Easter lilies are symbols of new life and purity, their history of getting to America is actually rooted in war.
-Easter lilies are native to a few islands south of Japan.
-They were brought to England in 1777 and later Bermuda, where they were produced on a large scale and earned their first nickname, the Bermuda lily.
+Although Easter lilies are symbols of new life and purity, their history of getting to America is actually quite a long one.
+Easter lilies are native to several islands south of Japan.
+They were brought to England in 1777 and later made their way to Bermuda, where they were produced on a large scale and earned their first nickname, the Bermuda lily.
 After a virus wiped them from Bermuda, Japan was once again the only source of Easter lilies.

-Following World War I, solider Louis Houghton brought a suitcase of lily bulbs from Japan back to the U.S., specifically to his home state of Oregon.
-Houghton gave the lily bulbs to his horticultural friends, and soon enough, the area along the California-Oregon border, which happened to have prime growing conditions for the flowers, became known as the Easter Lily Capital of the World.
-After Pearl Harbor, Japanese shipment of Easter lilies was cut off, which brought high demand to the Oregon and California growers, giving the flowers yet another nickname—White Gold.
+Following World War I, a solider named Louis Houghton brought a suitcase of lily bulbs from Japan back to the U.S., specifically to his home state of Oregon.
+Houghton gave the lily bulbs to his horticulturally-minded friends, and soon enough, the area along the California-Oregon border, which happened to have prime growing conditions for the flowers, became known as the Easter Lily Capital of the World.
+After Pearl Harbor, Japanese shipment of Easter lilies was cut off, which brought high demand to the Oregon and California growers, giving the flowers yet another nickname: white gold.

-Oregon and California now produce the majority of the world’s Easter lilies, although there are only about 10 growers left.
+Oregon and California now produce the majority of the world's Easter lilies, although there are only about 10 growers left.
 Easter lilies are difficult to grow, and the process to the final product is a long, precise one.
-The bulbs have to be cultivated in fields for at least three years, during which they require care, moving, and tending as they progress through growth stages.
-Once the bulbs are ready to be shipped, they’re placed under strict temperature restrictions to ensure they bloom on time for Easter, which can be a gamble, considering Easter doesn’t fall on the same day each year.
-So when you pick up an Easter lily at the store this year, keep in mind the years of work that got it to you.
-Pretty neat.
+The bulbs have to be cultivated in fields for at least three years, during which they require care, moving, and tending as they progress through the growth stages.
+Once the bulbs are ready to be shipped, they're placed under strict temperature restrictions to ensure they bloom in time for Easter, which can be a gamble, considering that Easter doesn't fall on the same day each year.
+So when you pick up an Easter lily at the store this year, keep in mind the care and attention required to get it to you.

-Whether you’re picking up an Easter lily to gift, decorate, or just admire, you can appreciate the arduous passage it took to you and keep it growing for years.
+Whether you're picking up an Easter lily to give as a gift, use as decoration in your home, or just admire in the garden shop, you can appreciate the symbolism it holds and learn how to help it thrive.